sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/pipelines.md

 filters      |
 -------------|------
 description  | Reference for the Sensu event filters to use when filtering events for the pipeline.
 Each pipeline workflow can reference more than one event filter.
+If a workflow has more than one filter, Sensu applies the filters in a series, starting with the filter that is listed first.
 Read [filters attributes][7] for details. required     | false type         | Map of key-value pairs default      | `null`